 In the beginning, US donors kicked off the translation project, constituting 98% of ViBi’s budget.
 Aiming for sustainability, ViBi intentionally changed direction.
 By 2003, 98% of funding was coming from Japanese sources.
 With sustainability ensured, ViBi began exploring other funding possibilities in 2007 to boost production.

-With your help, ViBi hopes to launch a full second production team this year and continue translating the book of Luke.
-Next year's funding campaign will aim at positioning ViBi to continue funding the second team and allow us to finish the Bible in 15 years instead of 30!
+With your help, ViBi hopes to launch a full second production team this year and continue translating the Bible into Japanese Sign Language.
+This year's funding campaign will aim at positioning ViBi to continue funding the second team and allow us to finish the Bible in 15 years instead of 30!